 Figure 3-8: Uninstall confirmation screen under Windows

-3.5.1.4.
+3.5.1.3.
 Folder structure

-This section provides a general description of the openSF folder structure and its contents:
+This section provides a general description of the openSF folder structure and its contents.
+Differences may exist between the different supported platforms, which are called out in the respective rows.